Home / The "Deglobalization" Portfolio: Why Boring Industrials Are The New Tech ?

 The Infrastructure Sovereign

-The "Toll Keeper" of infrastructure.
 The real story is Services.
-CAT is on track for $28B in high-margin services revenue by 2026, using its "MineStar Command" to run fully autonomous mining sites.
+CAT is on track for $28B in high-margin services revenue by 2026.
+Their "MineStar Command" runs fully autonomous mining sites, transforming CAT from a machinery company into a robotics software firm.

 🌾